leoreeves/leoreeves.github.io/README.md

 # Portfolio
-A collection of my work that I've made while learning to code.
+A collection of my work.

 Based on this [Start Bootstrap theme](https://startbootstrap.com/template-overviews/freelancer/).